Skip to main content

 PublishMetricsToCloudWatch(run_metrics);

-{ Send metrics to CloudWatch for monitoring }
+{ Send metrics to CloudWatch with RunId dimension for traceability }

 { 11.
 Human Approval Required }